maxsu/Easychord/Guitar Article.md

+# Easychord

-Lets start with a basic "rhythm guitar" song.
+We'll describe a system for representing simple chords and songs on a guitar, and hopefully grow it into a way of optimizing tunings and hand positions.
+We'll start with a basic "rhythm guitar" song.
 Normally these are written as a progression of chords to be played by the guitarist, arranged with notation explaining how many measures each chord should be played.
 Chords are in turn composed of individual notes.
-The guitarist is free to choose how to play each chord to play, including and up to choosing the chord form and strumming pattern
+Outside of the selection of chords, the guitarist is free to choose how to play each chord to play, including and up to choosing the chord form and strumming pattern.
+We hope to help beginner and intermediate players pick chord forms that are easy to learn and play.

 # Definitions: Notes, Pitches, Chords, Songs, Strings, Tunings, Chord Forms